 - If you set up a 90-day expiration policy, and a user last changed their password 30 days ago, that user's password hasn't expired yet.
 After 60 days, they'll be prompted to change their password the next time they attempt to sign in.

 Set password requirements

-From the Admin console Home page, go to SecurityPassword management.
+In the Admin console, go to Menu SecurityAuthenticationPassword management.